abarker/strip-hints/README.rst

    these; they first appeared in Python 3.6.
 The default is false.

 ``--only-test-for-changes``
-   Only test if any changes are made.
-If any stripping is done then it prints ``True`` and exits with code 0.
+   Only test if any changes would be made.
+If any stripping would be done then it prints ``True`` and exits with code 0.
 Otherwise it prints ``False`` and exits with code 1.

 If you are using the development repo you can just run the file ``strip_hints.py`` in the ``bin`` directory of the repo::